efugier/smartcat/README.md

 WIP cli interface to language models to bring them in the Unix ecosystem

 ```
+Putting a brain behind `cat`.
+WIP cli interface to language model to bring them in the Unix echosystem 🐈‍⬛

 Usage: smartcat [OPTIONS] [PROMPT]

 Arguments:
   [PROMPT]  which prompt in the config to fetch.
-  The config must have at least one named "default" containing which
-  model and api to hit by default. [default: default]
+  The config must have at least one named "default" containing which model and api to hit by default [default: default]

 Options:
   -c, --command <COMMAND>